rust-lang/blog.rust-lang.org/posts/2024-09-19-Project-Goals-Sep-Update.md

 Implementation work proceeds for [arbitrary self types v2](https://github.com/rust-lang/rust/issues/44874#issuecomment-2314739657), [derive smart](https://github.com/rust-lang/rust/pull/125048) [pointer](https://github.com/rust-lang/rust/pull/129467), and [sanitizer support](https://github.com/rust-lang/rust/pull/128348).

 RFL on Rust CI is implemented but still waiting on documented policy.
 The first breakage was detected (and fixed) in [#129416](https://github.com/rust-lang/rust/pull/129416).
-This is the mechanism working as intended, although it is also clear that we need to better what to do when breakage occurs.
+This is the mechanism working as intended, although it would also be useful to better define what to do when breakage occurs.

 ## Selected updates